 Evidently all of the film shots of Mike and Frank traveling and driving together in their vehicle are fakes.
 The dialog between them while in the car together happens on a set and the pictures of the vehicle traveling are said to be taken from different locations.
 Some also state that the picks themselves have been worked out long before the scenes of haggling and negotiation are shot.

 While defenders of the series say that some of it might indeed be scripted, such as conversations, they also say that it is still a reality televisions series.
 In response to the allegation that Danielle is an actor some believe that she actually does work in the shop as a manager.
 It is also true that Mike Wolfe sells the antiques he buys—at least this is admitted by a viewer who claims that the series is completely staged.
 It has also been said, by America’s Pickers Believers, that the picks themselves couldn’t be staged because it is evident in many of the episodes that the “piles of junk” have been sitting around for years.
 Whether or not you think it is a reality television show depends on where you draw the line between reality television and TV that is fully staged, scripted, and overall fictionalized.
-When you sign up for one of the Dishnet Satellite Internet Plans you can stream all the old and new episodes of American Pickers.
+When you subscribe to one of theses satellite Internet Plans you can stream all the old and new episodes of American Pickers.